akka/alpakka-kafka/CONTRIBUTING.md

 1. After the review you should fix the issues (review comments, CI failures) by pushing a new commit for new review, iterating until the reviewers give their thumbs up and CI tests pass.

 1. When the branch conflicts with its merge target (either by way of git merge conflict or failing CI tests), do **not** merge the target branch into your feature branch.
-Instead rebase your branch onto the target branch and update it with `git push -f`.
+Instead, rebase your branch onto the target branch and update it with `git push -f`.

 ## Pull Request Requirements